yukikitayama/react/README.md

 - MUI `ListItemButton` with `react-router-dom`
   - https://stackoverflow.com/questions/71822728/how-to-enable-listitembutton-to-use-react-router-v6-link

+## Form

+`event.currentTarget.reset();` will remove all the inputs.
+This will be useful when a form submission handler is called.

 ## TypeScript

 TypeScript builds up on JavaScript and extends its syntax by adding **strong typing**.